eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 In the KZG commitment scheme, the roles of the Trusted Third Party, Prover, and Verifier are critical to its function and security.
 Here's how each contributes to the process:

 1. **Trusted Third Party (Setup Authority):** This entity is responsible for the initial setup phase of the KZG scheme.
 They generate the public parameters (PP) or Common Reference String (CRS) that will be used in the commitments and proofs, based on a secret that only they know.
 This secret is crucial for the construction of commitments but must be discarded (or kept extremely secure) after the setup to ensure the system's integrity.
 The trust in this party is fundamental because if the secret is mishandled or leaked, it could compromise the entire system.
-This party's role ends after generating CRS and sharing it with the Prover and Verifier i.e. they no longer involved in either proving or verifying steps of the protocol flow.
+The role of this party concludes once they have generated the CRS and distributed it to both the Prover and the Verifier.
+After this point, they are not involved in any further steps of the protocol, whether it be in proving or verifying.

 2. **Prover:** The Prover is the one who wants to commit to a certain piece of data (like a polynomial) without revealing it.
 Using the CRS provided by the Trusted Third Party, the Prover computes a commitment to their data.
 When it's time to prove certain properties of their data (like a polynomial evaluation at a specific point), the Prover can generate a proof based on their commitment.
 This proof shows that their data has certain properties without revealing the data itself.